Terrigal: History

-Terrigal was first settled in 1826 by European Settler John Gray, who called his property Tarrygal, after the indigenous Aboriginal place name, signifying 'place of little birds'.
+Terrigal was first settled in 1826 by European Settler John Gray, who called his property Tarrygal, after the Aboriginal place name, signifying 'place of little birds'.
+Early industry included Sawmilling and shipbuilding by Thomas Davis, who in 1886 constructed the General Gordon which was a notable steamship that operated on the Hawkesbury River at the Haven, which at the time was known as Broxmouth Ville Common.

 Geography and climate

 The town's long beach is highly popular with tourists with a large Crowne Plaza hotel.
 Of geographical significance are the Terrigal lagoons.
 There are in fact two lagoons at Terrigal, one of which has been filled in to make way for a traffic oval.
 A local landmark is "The Skillion", a promontory which provides a view of all Terrigal.
 In recent years the Skillion has undergone rehabilitation by the local city council.
 Other popular attractions are the numerous nearby surf schools and trails.

 The Skillion is on a preserved area of land known as "The Haven".
 The Haven is centred by a popular public oval which is home of the "Terrigal Trojans", a Rugby Union club.
 Their new club house was provided by the former Gosford City Council.
 During the summer it is used by the Terrigal Matcham Cricket Club for both senior and junior fixtures.
 The Haven also has a popular boat ramp which is partnered by a diving club, and a small number of restaurants and cafes (due to tight development restrictions on the area).

-Gosford City Council has invested Terrigal's CBD with a multi-level car park, esplanade walkway and stormwater drainage system.
+Central Coast Council has invested in Terrigal's CBD with a multi-level car park, esplanade walkway and stormwater drainage system.
 As a result of improved infrastructure and increased developer interest, Terrigal has become substantially more urban since the 1970s, when there was only one market, one medical centre and several orchards in the area.

-Terrigal's growth as a tourist destination and investment opportunity for wealthy individuals, such as holiday homes and small businesses, has had both positive and negative effects on the area.

 Terrigal, as a popular beach-destination, is generally relatively mild to warm all year round, although can become somewhat cool during the winter months.

 Landmarks

 Terrigal is home to a number of both natural and man-made landmarks.
 The Skillion is a sedimentary rock formation which was formed in the Triassic Period.
 Not only is the Skillion a beautiful artifact, the flip-side features an extremely steep hill which is used for exercise by locals and tourists.

+Terrigal Lagoon, an intermittently closed intermediate saline coastal lagoon, is popular for kayaking and paddleboards.

 The Terrigal Boardwalk was opened on the 14th April 2021, and was commissioned by the Central Coast Council and partially funded by the NSW Government, to much controversy.
 The boardwalk provides a link between the Terrigal Beach, the rockpools, boatramp, and The Skillion.

-The Twyst Terrigal is a well-known roundabout at the intersection of Terrigal Drive and Oceanview Drive, one of the main travel routes into the town.
-There has been debate over the need for upgrades along this route, with traffic lights proposed by local MPs, however locals and tourists do not believe that the historical Twyst should be replaced by traffic lights.
+Terrigal Foreshore War Memorial was redeveloped in 2019 from the combination of two older war memorials, one that historically sat near the Surf Life Saving Club, and the other was the former Erina District War Memorial which was originally on the intersection of Terrigal Drive and The Entrance Road.